nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `Session` class uses the `getTotalPay()` method to find the total `Payrate` of all athletes in the `Session`.
 This method follows a set formula.

-To find the daily, weekly, and monthly earnings, we iterate through our `UniqueSessionList` and find all sessions that fall between a specified period.
+To find the daily, weekly, and monthly earnings, we iterate through our `UniqueSessionList` and find all instances of `Session` that fall between a specified period.

 ### Calendar features
-The calendar feature allows a calendar to display with the corresponding appointments of the month in a calendar format.
+The calendar feature allows a calendar to display with the corresponding `Session` instances of the month in a calendar format.
 The feature consists of the following features:

-* `Calendar Display`Can display appointments of a month in a calendar format.
+* `Calendar Display` - Can display appointments of a month in a calendar format.
-* `Calendar Navigation`Can navigate between months with/without a mouse.
+* `Calendar Navigation` - Can navigate between months with/without a mouse.
-* `Calendar Pop-Up`Can view the details of each appointment.
+* `Calendar Pop-Up` - Can view the details of each appointment.

+<div style="page-break-after: always;"></div>

 #### Overall implementation of Calendar

-The main calendar display is implemented using the `CalendarDisplay` class, which acts as the main container for the entire Calendar feature.
+The main calendar display is implemented using the `CalendarDisplay` class, which acts as the main container for the entire `Calendar` feature.
 This main container consists of a `topCalendar`, which is a `FlowPane` that contains the current month to be displayed, and the different navigation buttons as well as the `JumpBox`.
-Also, `CalendarDisplay` contains `calendarGrid`, which is a GridPane that contains all the dates and `Appointment` buttons within the calendar.
+Also, `CalendarDisplay` contains `calendarGrid`, which is a `GridPane` that contains all the dates and `Appointment` buttons within the calendar.

 Upon initialisation of the `CalendarDisplay`, it will display the current month and year, using the `CalendarLogic#drawCalendar()` method.
 The current month and year is obtained using the default `Java` package's `GregorianCalendar` class.